Looking for Oum Kulthum: Special exhibitions, unveiling and screening

 Looking for Oum Kulthum” was unveiled at the Venice Film Festival in 2017.
 It was also exhibited by the Association Azzedine Alaïa at the Paris Photo Week.
 It featured eight photographs of the film of Oum Kulthum portraits.
 These included the frontal and the striking images that attempt to capture the mythical nature of this famous Egyptian diva.
 Each carried the title of one of Oum Kulthum’s songs.
 It was written with ink in Arabic calligraphy.

 It was screened at the Dublin Arabic Film Festival 2018.

 Looking for Oum Kulthum was selected as one of the 34 Arabic films for the festival’s 2nd edition.

 It was approved to be featured in April 23, 2017 at the Zamalek Cinema during the year's "Cairo Cinema Days" festival.

 It was one of the 12 films globally selected at the 74th Venice International Film Festival (30 August-9 September).

-A lecture on the film was given at the Hall Piper Auditorium of the Havard University Graduate School of Design Hall Piper Auditorium.
+A lecture on the film was given at the Hall Piper Auditorium of the Harvard University Graduate School of Design Hall Piper Auditorium.
 It was a free and open lecture that lasted from 06:30PM – 08:00PM on 28 November 2018.

 It was screened at the Hammer Museum of Otis College of Art and Design under the summer residency series.